 So why the change,

-If your tires were checked in summer when the ambient temperature was say 35 degrees Celsius and they were adjusted to 34 PSI (Pounds per Square inch ) pressure
+If your tyres were checked in summer when the ambient temperature was say 35 degrees Celsius and they were adjusted to 34 PSI (Pounds per Square inch ) pressure

 For every 5 degrees drop the pressure drops approximately 1 PSI

-Now the ambient temperature is only 18 degrees Celsius, so the pressure now inside the tire is only 30.6 PSI a considerable drop.
+Now the ambient temperature is only 18 degrees Celsius, so the pressure now inside the tyre is only 30.6 PSI a considerable drop.

-This should be adjusted the next time you fill up, or alternatively, if you are a “Rewards club member” drop in and we will check it for you.
+They should be checked and adjusted the next time you fill up, or alternatively, if you are a “Rewards club member” drop in and we will check it for you.